atharva-bhagwat/CSGY-6613/README.md

 - Harini Appansrinivasan (ha1642)
 - Abdulqadir Zakir (az2424)

-**NOTE:**
+**Main Files:**
+- 'setup.md': Contains the instructions to clone our repo and use github with colab to run our code.
+- 'run.ipynb': The main set of commands to run all the scripts.
-- The dataset files for both image based sort-of-CLEVR and state descriptor based sort-of-CLEVR, ie: `.pkl` files cannot be uploaded to github due to size restrictions.
-These files can be generated using `generate_dataset.py`.
+- 'generate_dataset.py': Used to generate the datasets for both pixel-based and state-description based Sort-of-CELVR.
+The actual dataset files for both image based sort-of-CLEVR and state descriptor based sort-of-CLEVR, ie: `.pkl` files cannot be uploaded to github due to size restrictions.
+- 'main.py' & 'model.py': Files related to pixel-based Sort-of-CLEVR data for Q2.
+Contains the model architecture and the code for training and testing.
+- 'sd_main.py' & 'sd_model.py': Files related to state-description-based Sort-of-CLEVR data for Q3.
+Contains the model architecture and the code for training and testing.
-- For visualization purposes a state descriptor table in `.CSV` file is added in the repository.
+- 'sort_of_clevr/sort_of_clevr_descriptor.csv': For visualization purposes a state descriptor table in `.CSV` format has been added to the repository (https://github.com/atharva-bhagwat/CSGY-6613/tree/main/sort_of_clevr).
-- Output plots can be found in the [output folder](https://github.com/atharva-bhagwat/CSGY-6613/tree/main/output).
-- `run.ipynb` is the main file used to run all the scripts.
+- 'output' folder: Contains the output plots (https://github.com/atharva-bhagwat/CSGY-6613/tree/main/output).
+- 'model' folder: Contains the best model for pixel-based and state-description based Sort-of-CELVR RN.
+- 'util.py': To format the questions for Sort-of-CELVR dataset.

-## Describe the RN (20 points)
+## Q1: Describe the RN (20 points)

 Description of RN can be found [here](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/milestone1/milestone1.ipynb).